-Paper 1 Theory Fundamentals
+Paper 1 Paper 3

-1 hour 30 minutes
+Theory Fundamentals 75 marks 1 hour 30 minutes Advanced Theory 75 marks 1 hour 30 minutes

-75 marks Paper 1 will assess sections 1 to 8 of the syllabus content.
+Paper 1 will assess section syllabus content. s 1 to 8 of the Paper 3 will assess secti syllabus content. ons 13 to 20 of the

 Written paper.
+Written paper.

 Externally assessed.
 Candidates answer all questions.
+Externally assessed.
+Car questions. ndidates answer all

 50% of the AS Level 25% of the A Level

+25% of the A Level